salbybba/cse15l-lab-reports/lab-report-5-week-10.md

 ![](wheretofix496.png)

-If I were to debug this issue I would
+If I were to debug this issue I would focus on the highlighted for loop in my groups implementation, this is because there is an issue with checking the final parentheses, this bug occurs in the for loop in the image above.